HIV & AIDS Update: New Treatments, Easier Options

-Tenofovir alafenamide (TAF) is also found in Gilead's four drug antiretroviral combo Genvoya, FDA-approved in November 2015.
-Genvoya is an updated version of Stribild, and can be used as a complete HIV regimen for patients 12 years and older and weighing at least 35 kilograms (77 lbs) who are treatment-naïve (no antiretroviral treatment history) or virally suppressed (along with other criteria).
+Genvoya is an updated TAF version of Stribild, and can be used as a complete HIV regimen for patients 12 years and older and weighing at least 35 kilograms (77 lbs) who are treatment-naïve (no antiretroviral treatment history) or virally suppressed (along with other criteria).

 Genvoya: Recommended in Guidelines

-This regimen is recommended as a first-line, one tablet regimen in treatment-naive patients by US HIV treatment guidelines from The Dept. of Heath and Human Services (DHHS).
+This regimen is recommended as one of the first-line, one tablet regimens in treatment-naive patients by US HIV treatment guidelines from The Dept. of Heath and Human Services (DHHS).

 Genvoya: Facts to Know

-Out of six different regimens, both Stribild and Genvoya are recommended (AI rating) as a complete regimen for treatment-naive adults and adolescents by the US Department of Health and Human Services (DHHS).
+Out of several regimens, both Stribild and Genvoya are both recommended as a complete regimen for treatment-naive adults and adolescents by the US Department of Health and Human Services (DHHS).
 These regimens are recommended regardless of viral load, have optimal effectiveness, good tolerability, and are easy to use.
 Selection should be based on safety, cost, and accessibility.

 Odefsey (rilpivirine + emtricitabine + tenofovir alafenamide)